 Our business model requires us to regularly access the debt and equity capital markets to raise funds for some of our acquisition activity, development and redevelopment capital, as well as to refinance many of our existing debt maturities.
 We are currently seeing unprecedented turmoil in the capital markets.
 This has significantly impacted access to debt and equity capital for many organizations, including ours.
-As demonstrated by recent activities, we were able to access capital in the third quarter; however, there is no assurance we will be able to do so in future periods or on similar terms or conditions.
+As demonstrated by recent financing activities, we were able to successfully access capital in the third quarter; however, there is no assurance we will be able to do or so on similar terms or conditions in future periods.
 We believe we have sufficient cash on hand and availability under our corporate Credit Facility to address our debt maturities and capital needs through 2009.